 The fastest way to improve your content is to write from the customer’s point of view.
 If you serve homeowners, focus on the questions they ask most often: why the water looks cloudy, how to prepare for the season, what to do when circulation drops, or how often service should happen.
 If you serve commercial accounts or property managers, write about service consistency, report visibility, and the value of having a provider that stays on schedule.

-A concrete example makes this clear.
+A concrete example makes that obvious.
 A company that publishes a short article on why a salt cell stops working in hot weather may rank for a local search term, then win trust because the explanation sounds practical instead of sales-driven.
 That same article can lead into a service page, a statement billing workflow, or a contact form.
 One useful piece of content often does three jobs at once: it attracts attention, answers a question, and opens the door to a sale.

 Establishing a Strong Online Presence